BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

 -

 ### Daily Goals
- - Tuesday: Have a successful signup.
+ - Tuesday: Have a successful signup (creating the basic model, view, and form, plus admin features on these features.).
 Users should be able to make an account that is either a "listener" or "artist".
-Both user types have the same accessibility, but each role's ability has different names for features.
+Both user types have the same accessibility, but each role's ability has different names and emphasis for features.
 The artist, is essence, has one more ability the listener does not: The ability to post their music.

  - Wednesday: Finish up previous work on signup, and begin the featured or home page.
-Featured page will have, at this point, artist.
+Featured page will have, at this point, artists, articles, and suggested with the same favorite genres.

  - Thursday: We want to implement user authentication for the user and artist.
 Both roles have different layout.